arcama-dev/claude-code/README.md

 ---

 **TL;DR:** `/audit` skill uses Sequential Thinking branches as independent design reviewers, then cross-validates findings with confidence scores.
 Catches contradictions, missing edge cases, and logic errors in design docs before you start coding.
-It's a first filter, not a human replacement. → [SKILL.md on GitHub](https://github.com/arcama-dev/claude-code/blob/main/skills/audit/SKILL.md)
+It's a first filter, not a human replacement.